 - Sharing ESG goals and metrics.

 - Evaluating your progress and engagements in priority ESG areas.

-It is good to start by identifying your key audiences and determine what they want to know.
+It is good to start by identifying your key audiences and determining what they want to know.
 In addition to deciding what to report, you also need to consider how you want to disclose information in a direct and efficient way, ensuring you report on topics most material to your company.
 It is important for stakeholders to be able to access your ESG information easily.
 We recommend having a PDF report available on your website and/or organizing a dedicated ESG landing page to signal your commitments and provide clear and timely communications.
 As you mature and progress, you may integrate key information into broader company reporting, such as proxy or annual reports, investor presentations, or customer communications.

 In addition to external communication, it is good to provide regular internal updates to reinforce the importance of ESG to the organization and acknowledge contributions employees have made toward achieving goals.

 Finally – review and update your ESG strategy regularly to ensure your company stays aligned with stakeholder and business expectations.
 This is not a one-time assessment but a living and breathing strategy that you need to continue to nurture and grow.

 Want more news and insights like this?